 8 Games Like No Man’s Sky

-No Man’s Sky was released back in 2016 and it’s fair to say that the launch didn’t go very smoothly.
-Although this exploration and survival game featured a huge open world from the get-go, it didn’t have a lot of depth and therefore didn’t receive a lot of praising reviews from gamers and publications.
+No Man’s Sky came out in 2016 and it’s fair to say that the launch didn’t go very smoothly.
+Although this game featured a huge open world from the get-go, it didn’t have a lot of depth and therefore didn’t receive a lot of praising reviews from gamers and publications.

-Fast forward a couple of big updates, and these days No Man’s Sky is considered to be one of the best and most important games in its genre.
+Fast forward a couple of big updates, and these days No Man’s Sky is arguably one of the best and most important games in its genre.
 It allows you to travel through space and visit numerous different planets and galaxies.

-This is essentially an exploration game where you assume a role of an unnamed astronaut who is stuck inside a time loop.
-You essentially race against time as you discover more clues about your location, solve puzzles, and figure out what to do next.
+This is essentially an exploration game where you assume the role of an unnamed astronaut who is stuck inside a time loop.
+You race against time as you discover more clues about your location, solve puzzles, and figure out what to do next.

-This game may not be extremely similar to No Man’s Sky at its core; however, we bet you’ll be impressed with it just as much!
+This game may not be extremely similar to most games like No Man’s Sky at its core; however, we bet you’ll be impressed with it just as much!
 It fuzes space exploration, puzzles, mystery, action, and more into a really unique and interesting game.
-It comes highly recommended!
+It comes highly recommended.

 Just like No Man’s Sky, this game is open-ended and features countless alien worlds you can visit.
 And while it shares some other similarities as well, the biggest difference is that Elite Dangerous doesn’t let you explore the alien planets on foot.
 Instead, you stay on your ship and explore it that way.
 The ships are fully customizable and upgradeable.

-While Elite Dangerous is not as highly regarded as No Man’s Sky, it’s a great game, and fans of the genre should definitely give it a go.
+While Elite Dangerous is not as highly regarded as other games like No Man’s Sky, it’s a great game, and fans of the genre should definitely give it a go.
 It’s one of the best games set in space, for sure.

 This is an interesting one!
-Sure, Astroneer isn’t as grandiose as No Man’s Sky, but if you loved landing on a new world and exploring everything it has to offer, you’ll like this game.
+Sure, Astroneer isn’t as grandiose as other games like No Man’s Sky, but if you love landing on a new world and exploring everything it has to offer, you’ll like this game.

 The game is set in the 25th century during the age of intergalactic discovery.
-You assume the role of an Astroneer who crashes on a distant planet and have to use any tool and resources at your disposal to repair your ship.
+You assume the role of an Astroneer who crashes on a distant planet.
+You’ll have to use any tool and resources at your disposal to repair your ship.
 There is a lot to do as you need to mine resources, craft items, build vehicles to travel the planet, and so much more.

 Astroneer is a great game and the only thing some people may not enjoy is the low-poly graphics.
-It’s vibrant and cute, but if you’re not into that type of visuals, perhaps take a look at some other games on this list.
+It’s vibrant and cute, but if you’re not into that type of aesthetic, perhaps take a look at some other games on this list.
 That being said, for most people looking for more games like No Man’s Sky, Astroneer is an amazing and fun choice!

 Traversing this alien underwater world is far from easy, as you’ll have to manage your oxygen supply while exploring different reefs, plateaus, and caves.
 All of that while scavenging any equipment you may need, collecting resources from the world around you, crafting diving gear, and constructing underwater habitats.